-Fueled by a remarkably destructive windstorm, more than 40,000 acres of Los Angeles County have so far been burned by multiple fires, most notably the catastrophic Palisades Fire in the Pacific Palisades and the Eaton Fire (as in Eaton Canyon) in Pasadena and Altadena.
+Fueled by a remarkably destructive windstorm, nearly 50,000 acres of Los Angeles County were burned by multiple fires, most notably the catastrophic Palisades Fire in the Pacific Palisades and the Eaton Fire (as in Eaton Canyon) in Pasadena and Altadena, as well as the Hughes Fire near Santa Clarita.

-Thousands of Angelenos within the vicinity of those fires have still been ordered to evacuate, so it’s no surprise that any and all museums, restaurants and parks that are still standing within those areas are closed.
-But as the winds subside, the containment significantly increases and evacuation orders ease—though many of us still have questions about air quality—we’ve seen more spots reopen their doors to provide a safe refuge for Angelenos.
-Here’s a running list of major L.A. landmarks that are still closed today due to the fires—plus which previously-closed places have been able to reopen.
+Thousands of Angelenos within the vicinity of those fires have been displaced, so it’s no surprise that some museums, restaurants and parks that are still standing within those areas are closed.
+But as evacuation orders have eased and some much-needed rain pushed the fires to full containment, most spots have reopened their doors to provide a welcome refuge for Angelenos.
+Here’s a running list of major L.A. landmarks that are still closed today due to the fallout from the fires—plus which previously-closed places have been able to reopen.

 What’s still closed?

-Though the perimeter of the Palisades Fire surrounded the Getty Villa, the museum says that it remains stable; though trees and vegetation on the property have burned, the building and collections have been unaffected (you can read more here about how the museum is keeping them safe).
-The Getty Villa is closed until further notice; nearby, the Getty Center in Brentwood will reopen on Tuesday, January 28 (though last night’s nearby Sepulveda Fire certainly gave us all a good scare).
+Though the perimeter of the Palisades Fire surrounded the Getty Villa, the museum says that it remains safe; though trees and vegetation on the property have burned, the building and collections have been unaffected (you can read more here about how the museum has kept them secure).
+The Getty Villa is closed until further notice.

 Self-Realization Fellowship Lake Shrine